king-kanda/AIrbnb-Model/README.md

 | Flexibility | Less flexible | More flexible |
 | Predictive performance for Airbnb booking prices | Likely to be lower | Likely to be higher |

-Of course, the best way to determine which model performs better for your specific dataset is to train both models and compare their performance.